1. Home

 Locate the user in the table of users and click on the Delete link.
 You may need to scroll over to the right to see it.
 Say yes to confirm you want to delete them.

-Note that any auditing fields will still contain their name, as a record that they added a tree etc
+Note that any auditing fields, such as Last Modified User, will still contain their name, as a record that they added or modified a Tree, etc.

 Exporting Users: